ethereum/annotated-spec/merge/fork-choice.md

 ## Helpers

 This section provides the method for computing whether or not a PoW execution block referenced as a parent of the first embedded block is a valid terminal block.
-In addition for simply checking that the terminal block is available and has been validated by the execution client, which the [post-merge beacon chain spec](./beacon-chain.md) already does implicitly, we need to check that it's a _valid_ terminal block.
+In addition for simply checking that the terminal PoW block is available and has been validated by the execution client, which the [post-merge beacon chain spec](./beacon-chain.md) already does implicitly, we need to check that it's a _valid_ terminal PoW block.

 ### `PowBlock`